-As of June 30, 2015, the unrestricted net position is in a deficit position of \$3.89 billion, mainly due to the recognition of net pension liability.
-Unrestricted net position as of June 30, 2014 was restated and reduced by \$6.18 billion as a result of adopting the new accounting standards.
+As of June 30, 2016, the unrestricted net position is in a deficit position of \$3.61 billion, mainly due to the recognition of the University's net pension liability.

-The unrestricted net position consists of \$1.07 billion designated resources from various funds and deficit of \$4.96 billion in undesignated resources mainly from the operating fund.
+The unrestricted net position consists of \$1.27 billion designated resources from various funds and a deficit of \$4.88 billion in undesignated resources mainly from the operating fund.
 The undesignated resources would generally provide a prudent reserve for contingencies, such as the uncertain direction of future state appropriations, as well as the effects of an uncertain economic environment.
-However, the net undesignated resources is in deficit position due mainly to the adoption of the new accounting standards.
+However, the net undesignated resources is in a deficit position due mainly to the recognition of the University's net pension liability.

 Within the unrestricted net position category, the designated resources are derived from fee collections and other activities that are designated for very specific purposes and are not to be repurposed and spent for other activities.

 For example, students pay fees including Housing and Parking fees, campus activities fees, all of which are to be used for specific designated purposes as described in the Education Code.
 The University also has certain designated resources that represent amounts pledged to support the SRB program.

-Of the \$1.07 billion in designated unrestricted net position, approximately 63.00% was designated for supporting enterprise activities (i.e., Continuing Education, Housing, Parking, and Student Union), 9.29% was designated for campus-based projects or programs, and 12.00% was designated for special capital projects.
-The remaining 15.71% was designated for supporting activities related to education, financial aid, and other programs.
+Of the \$1.27 billion in designated unrestricted net position, approximately 56.38% was designated for supporting enterprise activities (i.e., Continuing Education, Housing, Parking, and Student Union), 6.64% was designated for campus-based projects or programs, and 20.45% was designated for special capital projects.
+The remaining 16.53% was designated for supporting activities related to education, financial aid, and other programs.